Domains of analyticity for response solutions in strongly dissipative forced systems: Abstract

 \section{Abstract}

-We study the analyticity properties on $\e$ of the ordinary differential equation $\e\ddot x + \dot x + \e g(x) = \e f(\oo t)$, where $g$ and $f$ are real-analytic functions, with $f$ quasi-periodic in $t$ with frequency vector $\oo$.
-A response solution is a quasi-periodic solution to the equation with the same frequency vector as the forcing.
-If $c_{0} \in\RRR$ is such that $g(c_0)$ equals the average of $f$ and $g'(c_0)\neq0$, under very mild assumptions on $\oo$ there exists a response solution close to $c_0$.
-In particular no assumption at all is required on $\oo$ if $f$ is a trigonometric polynomial.
-We show that such a response solution depends analytically on $\e$ in a domain of the complex plane tangent more than quadratically to the imaginary axis at the origin
+We study the ordinary differential equation $\e\ddot x + \dot x + \e g(x) = \e f(\oo t)$, where $g$ and $f$ are real-analytic functions, with $f$ quasi-periodic in $t$ with frequency vector $\oo$.
+If $c_{0} \in\RRR$ is such that $g(c_0)$ equals the average of $f$ and $g'(c_0)\neq0$, under very mild assumptions on $\oo$ there exists a quasi-periodic solution close to $c_0$ with frequency vector $\oo$.
+We show that such a solution depends analytically on $\e$ in a domain of the complex plane tangent more than quadratically to the imaginary axis at the origin.

 \zerarcounters